What is Negotiation Counsel?

 How does Negotiation Counsel negotiate a settlement?

 Golden has lengthy face-to-face meetings with claimants and their counsel, expresses genuine sympathy for tragic losses, and identifies interests and obstacles.
 Acting in cooperation with the company and its defense counsel, Negotiation Counsel develops a customized settlement package, schedules mediation and facilitates a reasonable agreement.

 Without Negotiation Counsel:

 In this role-play, Jim Golden and an actor demonstrate an adversarial conversation between defense counsel (played by Golden) and plaintiff counsel (played by Tom Babson).
 Depicted here is an unproductive conversation that creates obstacles to an early reasonable agreement.
 Thus, it is the opposite of what Jim Golden does as Negotiation Counsel.

 With Negotiation Counsel:

 This companion video demonstrates a more productive conversation where Negotiation Counsel is employed.
-In this role-play, Jim Golden and Tom Babson demonstrate a typical conversation between Negotiation Counsel and a plaintiff attorney.
+In this role-play, Jim Golden and Tom Babson demonstrate a conversation between Negotiation Counsel and a plaintiff attorney.